-When planting this flower as ground cover, it’s recommended to use mulch with a two- or three-inch layer of supplemental organic compost matter, which can retain the moisture that causes the fungus.
+When planting evolvulus blue daze flower as ground cover, it’s recommended to use mulch with a two- or three-inch layer of supplemental organic compost matter, which can retain the moisture that causes the fungus.
 Take the time to weed out competitors that can steal nutrients away from this plant, which is essential to keep its downy leaves looking full and the flowers bright blue.

 Expect Rapid Growth

 This plant is also very fast-growing, so it’s ideal for situations where rapid cover is needed, and the striking lavender-blue flowers are just an added bonus.
 Another benefit of this plant is that it’s not only hardy when it comes to climate variations, but it’s also a mostly disease- and pest-free plant.

 The only real issue with this plant is the fungus that can cause premature death.
 Not only does insufficient drainage cause this fatal problem, but over-watering, unusually high amounts of rain, and even overcrowding with other plants also can cause the fungus.
 Also, if there are lots of other flowers or weeds, these plants may not flower as magnificently as they would when grown independently.

 Vivid and Bright Blue

 The most spectacular aspect of these evolvulus blue daze flowers is by far their vivid blue color, something else they share with their close relative, the morning glory.
 In nature, blue is the rarest color, with only one in ten plants featuring the color, and of course, far fewer animals that can boast a true blue hue.
 The Blue Daze achieves this color by cleverly mixing naturally occurring pigments with some nifty tricks of light and reflections.